froilan-miranda/Java-Presentations/md/fundamental-programming-structures-in-java.md

 The && and || operators are evaluated in “short circuit” fashion

-The second argument is not evaluated if the  rst argument already determines the value
+The second argument is not evaluated if the first argument already determines the value

 `expression1 && expression2`